noporpoise/UtilityLibrary/README.md

 Integers
 --------

-parse an int value - exit with some error message if invalid value
+Parse an integer value - exit with some error message `err` if `value` not a number.

     long parse_int(char* value, const char* err);